bwvanlith/Python_VisualChangeDetectionKit/README.md

 To get a local copy up and running follow these simple example steps.

-### Prerequisites
+### Kit Prerequisites

 Current dependencies are the following python modules:
 `pyautogui`, `datetime`, `time`, `psutil`

-### Installation
+### Setting Up The Kit

+This section will describe how to set the python script variables for your own situation.

+### Running Along With a Target Application

+A straightforward solution to autorun both your target app (real-time engine) and the capture script is to create a batch file and run both the script and application with one click.
 To execute the Python script from a Windows batch file, you can follow these steps:

 1. Create a new text file and open it in a text editor.